scripal-git/scripal/docs/BuildWindows.md

 **PocoFoundation, PocoEncodings, PocoUtil, PocoJSON, PocoXML, PocoZip**

-We recommend to build Poco libraries using the supplied Visual Studio solution.<br>
+We recommend to build Poco libraries using our supplied Visual Studio solution as part of the Scripal project.<br>
-In the Scripal repository, open **\win\Poco4Scripal.sln** and build the Relase or Debug version.
+In the Scripal repository, open **\win\Poco4Scripal.sln** and build the relase or debug version.
 Choose dynamic and static builds.
 Scripal runs only on x64 and x86.

 For more information on building Poco, see: